Today's Articles

 On this date in 1950, Alexa Canady was born.
 She is a Black Neurosurgeon.

-From Lansing, Michigan, Alexa Irene Canady is the daughter of Elizabeth Hortense (Golden) Canady and Clinton Canady Jr. Her father graduated from the School of Dentistry of Meharry Medical College, practicing in Lansing.
+From Lansing, Michigan, Alexa Irene Canady is the daughter of Elizabeth Hortense (Golden) and Clinton Canady Jr. Her father graduated from the School of Dentistry of Meharry Medical College and practices in Lansing.
 Her mother graduated from Fiasco University and was active for years in the civic affairs of Lansing.
 She also served as the national president of Delta Sigma Theta Sorority.

-Young Canady and her brother grew up outside Lansing and were the only black students in the school.
-Despite the obstacles, Canady was an exceptional student who was named National Achievement Scholar in 1967.
+Young Canady and her brother grew up outside Lansing and were the only black students.
+Despite the obstacles, Canady was an exceptional student named National Achievement Scholar in 1967.
 She attended the University of Michigan, getting her BS degree in 1971.
 After this came the University of Michigan Medical School and her M.D. cum laude in 1975.

 Canady Interned at Yale’s New Hane Hospital from 1975 to 1976; an example of her non-recognition due to being Black and a woman came on the first day of her residency at Yale-New Hane Hospital.
 She was appointed as the first female and Black to neurosurgery residency.
 As she began making her rounds, a hospital administrator called her "the new equal-opportunity package."
 Despite the remark, Dr. Canady viewed her accomplishment as a double achievement for herself, women, and blacks.

-Besides Dr. Canady's position as the director of pediatric neurosurgery, she also works to change the perspective of how black patients and physicians are perceived.
+Besides her position as the director of pediatric neurosurgery, Dr. Canady also works to change the perspective of how black patients and physicians are perceived.
 She claims the primary medical problem for Blacks stems from the scarcity of research targeting their specific health concerns and needs.
 Canady believes the issues will be better addressed now that medical schools are diversifying their student bodies and faculties.

 In 1975, Canady was elected to the Alpha Omega Alpha Honorary Medical Society.
 In 1983, she was Teacher of the Year at Children’s Hospital of Michigan; in 1991, Dr. Canady was honored as an Alumni at the University of Michigan.